Read the latest information on

 A: Producers have an important role to play in the early detection of lumpy skin disease, should an incursion into Australia occur.
 Early detection of the disease, before it becomes widespread, increases the likelihood of successful containment and eradication.

-You should immediately report any unusual signs of illness in animals to the Emergency Animal Disease Watch Hotline on 1800 675 888, your veterinarian, or your state/territory department of primary industries (or equivalent).
+You should immediately report any unusual signs of illness in animals to the Emergency Animal Disease Hotline on 1800 675 888, your veterinarian, or your state/territory department of primary industries (or equivalent).

 Q: What arrangements are in place to manage this disease if an outbreak occurs in Australia?